 “Final Completion Certificate” shall have the meaning set forth in Section 11.3.

+"Financial Close" shall mean the execution of all loan agreements, security agreements, promissory notes, equity commitments, guarantees and other financing agreements by the Lenders and Owner in connection with the provision of financing for the Facility and the Work in an amount not less than the Target Project Price plus a reasonable contingency, the satisfaction or waiver of all conditions precedent to the general availability of funds to Owner for the construction of the Facility under such financing agreements, and the occurrence of the initial disbursement of funds thereunder by the Lenders.

+"Fixed Fee" shall mean a sum equivalent to eight percent (8%) of the Reimbursable Costs.

-“Force Majeure” shall mean any event or circumstance or combination of events or circumstances beyond the reasonable control of a party that adversely affects the performance by that party of its obligations under or pursuant to this Agreement; provided, however, that the adverse effect could not have been prevented, overcome, or remedied in whole or in part by the affected party through the exercise of reasonable diligence.
+“Force Majeure” shall mean any event or circumstance or combination of events or circumstances beyond the reasonable control of a party that adversely affects the performance by that party of its obligations under or pursuant to this Agreement to the extent that the adverse effect could not have been prevented, overcome, or remedied in whole or in part by the affected party through the exercise of reasonable diligence.

 Subject to the definition and requirements of the general definition of Force Majeure above, the following shall also be Force Majeure: